lialittis/Computer-Science/DesignPattern/Creational_Design_Patterns.md

 **different types and representations of an object** using the same construction code.

+## Motivation

+You want to build a complex object that requires laborious, step-by-setp initialization of many fields and nested objects.

+Possible Solutions :
+- create a set of subclasses to cover all combinations of the parameters
+- or create a giant constructor right in the base class with all possible parameters

+Good Solution:
+- extract the object construction code out of its own class and move it to separate objects

+To create an object, you execute a series of steps on a **builder** object.
+Some of the construction steps might require different implementation when you need to build various representations of the product.
+In this case, you can create several different builder classes that implement the same set of building steps, but in a different manner.

+To go further, you can extract a series of calls to the builder steps you use to construct a product into a seperate class called **director**.

+## Structure

+1. The **Builder** interface declares product construction steps that are common to all types of builders.

+2. **Concrete Builders** provide different implementations of the construction steps.

+3. **Products** are resulting objects.(constructed by different builders, don't have to belong to the same class hierarchy or interface)

+4. The **Director** class defines the order in which to call construction steps, so you can create and reuse specific configurations of products.

+5. The **Client** must associate one of the builder objects with the director.

+## Applicability

+**Use the Builder pattern to get rid of a "telescoping constructor"**

+**Use the Builder pattern when you want your code to be able to create different representations of some products (for example, stone and wooden houses).**

+**Use the Builder to construct Composite trees or other complex objects**

+## Pros and Cons

+### Pros

+- construct objects step-by-step, defer construction steps or run steps recursively
+- reuse the same construction code when building various representations of products
+- Single Responsibility Principle. (isolate complex construction code from the business logic of the product)

+### Cons

+The overall complexity of the code increases since the pattern requires creating multiple new classes.

 # Prototype

 It lets you copy existing objects without making your code dependent on their classes.

+## Motivation

+You have an object, you want to create an exact copy of it.

+Solution:

+The pattern declares a common interface for all objects that support cloning.
+This interface lets you clone an object without coupling your code to the class of that object.

+An object that supports cloning is called a *prototype*.
+When your objects have dozens of fields and hundreds of possible configurations, cloning them might serve as an alternative to subclassing.

+Here’s how it works: you create a set of objects, configured in various ways.
+When you need an object like the one you’ve configured, you just clone a prototype instead of constructing a new object from scratch.

+## Structure

+### Basic Implementation

+### Prototype registry implementation

 # Singleton

 It lets you ensure that a class has only one instance, while providing a global access point to this instance.

+## Motivation

+The **Singleton pattern** solves two problems at the same time, violating the *Single Responsibility Principle*:

+1. Ensure that a class has just a single instance

+2. Provide a global access point to that instance

+Solution:
+- make the default constructor private, to prevent other objects from using the new operator with the Singleton class.
+- create a static creation method that acts as a constructor.